hirefrank/www/content/announcing-nycsummerfilms.md

 Tags: movies, nyc, twitter
 Summary: Follow @NYCSummerFilms to get daily reminders of free movies playing this summer in NYC.

+**Updated 5/31:** Is Facebook your jam?
+If so, [like our Facebook Page](http://hrfnk.us/1wslQfS) and stay up-to-date with showtimes in your news feed.

 I'm proud to announce my latest side project, [@NYCSummerFilms](https://twitter.com/nycsummerfilms).

 @NYCSummerFilms tweets daily free summer movie showings in NYC.
-The dataset includes 16 film series, over 20 venues and more than 175 movies.
+The dataset includes 19 film series, 29 venues, 180 movies, and 195 showtimes.
 This effort extends [my earlier work](http://www.hirefrank.com/14/05/2014-summer-movies/)  on building a unified free movie calendar.

 The data is available in the following calendar formats: